AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

  1. If you have not launched Aviatrix Controller, start with `Aviatrix startup guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
  #.
 Identify a VPC, call it Transit VPC, in a region where you want to launch the Transit GW.
  #.
-Create a VGW in the same region.
+Create a VGW.
 The VGW should not be attached to the Transit VPC if you plan to launch Transit GW in the same VPC.
-This VGW can be attached to a different VPC if this VPC CIDR is different from the Transit VPC where Transit GW is launched. (see `10Gbps Transit Network use case <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#gbps-transit-vpc-design>`_).
+This VGW can be attached to a different VPC if this VPC CIDR is different from the Transit VPC where Transit GW is launched or in a different region and account. (see `10Gbps Transit Network use case <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#gbps-transit-vpc-design>`_).
 This VGW should be connected to on-prem either over Direct Connect or over Internet.
  #.
 If this is your first time using Aviatrix, make sure you go through the Aviatrix Controller on-boarding process to create Aviatrix account that corresponds to an IAM role.
 For instructions on how to launch an Aviatrix Controller, check out `this link. <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_